Damien Love Guest Blog: Monstrous Devices – An Imaginary Soundtrack

 2. Theme from The Persuaders – John Barry

 While writing Monstrous Devices, I thought a bit about a particular type of programme we used to get on British TV – all those series about enigmatic, well-dressed kickass adventurers who travelled the globe fighting evil, between drinks.
 Stylish, playful, hard to pin down shows: not exactly for children, but not exactly grown-up.
-The Avengers is the greatest.
+The Avengers is the greatest of all.
 In comparison, The Persuaders is pretty goofy, but it had maybe the greatest theme tune, cimbalom and Moog bass colliding in a serious groove.
 The spiralling sound of excitement and mystery – this should be the theme tune to everything!

 3. Lullaby – Magnet